hucknz/cumulusmx/README.md

 **The `cumulusmx:latest` tag is now running CumulusMX v4 as of 9 July 2024.**

 `cumulusmx:v3` will remain available for version 3 builds.
-These will be updated monthly to avoid the containers going stale or security flaws being left open.
+These will be updated regularly to avoid the containers going stale or security flaws being left open.

 ### Data migration ###